wlf114/REST_API_Coding-Challenge/README.md

 The Flask micro-framewok allows for the initialisation of local server with little to no setup and allows for the delivery of HTTP methods.
 It also supports a JSON-based data-interchange format.

 SQLAlchemy provides an Object Relational Model (ORM), which stores Python objects to a database representation and allows for a multi-user environment.
+It also has tie-in with the Flask framework, hence no addtional setups are required.

 Marshmallow provides functionality to serialise and deserialise Python objects as they flow out of and into the JSON-based REST API.